KasinadhuniProgrammer/KasinadhuniProgrammer/README.md

 ## Hey there!
 I am Satvik Kasinadhuni
 I am currently a High School Sophomore 👨‍🎓, and I am passionate for Engineering 🧑‍🔧!
 In my free time, I like to watch and play cricket 🏏, bike around my neighborhood 🚲, play video games 🎮, and write code 💻!

-I am interested to major in Mechanical Engineering 🔧 and Computer Science 💻 in college.
+## Things I work with
+I am mainly a JavaScript Developer, but I have also worked with Python, C++, and Java!
+I am very strong with React.js, Firebase, and Node.js.
+I also know how to use Git and Docker.

 ## Technical Skills 💻